Brushing & Flossing Instructions

 Children’s hands and mouths are different than adults.
 They need to use smaller toothbrushes designed for children.
 Both adults and children should use brushes with soft, rounded bristles for gentle cleaning.
 Change to a new brush about every three months or when the bristles become bent or distorted.

 Wipe an infant’s teeth gently with a moist, soft cloth or gauze square.
-As babies grow, use a child’s toothbrush with a small, pea-sized dab of training toothpaste.
+As babies grow, use a child’s toothbrush with a small, rice grain-sized amount of ADA-approved, children’s toothpaste with fluoride.
 By age two or three begin to teach your child to brush, but you will still need to brush where they miss.
 We know they’re fiercely independent, but you’ll still brush better than they will!

 Hold the brush at a 45 degree angle towards teeth and gums.
 Move the brush back and forth and in little circles along the gumline.
 If you notice that the gums bleed it might be because your child has gingivitis or inflammation of the gums.
 If this is the case, brush and floss more often and better, but don’t brush harder.